btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ### [Reginald Braithwaite](http://raganwald.com/)

-His book [JavaScript Allongé](https://leanpub.com/javascriptallongesix) is free to read online and is probably the most digestible and informative text on functions and composition in Javascript.
+His book [JavaScript Allongé](https://leanpub.com/javascriptallongesix) is free to read online and is probably the most digestible and informative text on functions and composition in JavaScript.
 I can not recommend this book enough.

 This is more of a bonus than anything.
-Reginald Braithwaite’s articles have incredible insight into functional programming with Javascript.
+Reginald Braithwaite’s articles have incredible insight into functional programming with JavaScript.
 As a beginner these will most likely be challenging to follow.
 However, they are packed with useful information and techniques.
 Here’s a few to get started:

 * [What’s a Transducer?](http://raganwald.com/2017/04/30/transducers.html)
 * [Recursion?
 We don’t need no stinking recursion!](http://raganwald.com/2018/05/20/we-dont-need-no-stinking-recursion.html)